min2ha/ukwa-site/content/target/26138/index.en.md

   "subject": "UK General Election 2015"
 }

-# Study UK: Study UK launches manifesto of recommendations to the next Government

 Study UK is the national association for independent providers of higher education, further education and professional training